HenriettaProject/documents/Henrietta-Support-Agreement.md

 # Support Provided by the Instrument TEam

+Report issues by urgency.
+If the issue is not urgent, simply submit a Jira ticket.
+Nick and Jason will see the issue.
+If the issue is urgent, please call Nick or Jason depending on the severity.
+If there is an emergency with the cryovac system, Henrietta will warm up on its own.
+If the safety of people or the instrument is at stake, and we are not available, please use best judgement.

 - Point of contact: Nick Konidaris (npk@carnegiescience.edu)
 - Mailing list: henrietta@mailman.carnegiescience.edu
 - Remote help provided: Complete manual for the instrument